-LARRY DENNEY Warden, Crossroads Correctional Center responsibility for repairing the harm caused by their past criminal actions by participating in community service, restorative justice activities and impact of crime on victims programs.
+BILL HARRIS Warden, Boonville Correctional Center Circuit Court and have a sentence of not less than one year to be committed to the division.
+Incarcerated inmates are accountable for civil conduct and compliance with institutional rules.
+Inmates are also required to make payments from their individual inmate accounts for court ordered fines or judgments to the Crime Victims Compensation Fund.
+In addition, each inmate is required to engage in work, school or treatment on a full-time basis throughout their period of confinement in order to prepare them to be productive, law-abiding citizens upon their release.
+Inmates are encouraged to make positive contributions to society and to take responsibility for repairing the harm caused by their past criminal actions by participating in community service, restorative justice activities and impact of crime on victims programs.
 Over 97 percent of all offenders committed to the division to serve a sentence are released at some point.
 Preparing inmates to transition successfully from prison to the community is an investment in public safety and reduces future victimization.
 Citizens Advisory Committee The department utilizes a Citizens Advisory Committee (CAC) comprised of 12 private citizens appointed by the governor to evaluate grievances filed by inmates and referred to the director of the department.
 The CAC makes recommendations to the director for the resolution of those grievances as specified in the department Inmate Grievance Procedure.
 The CAC meets on a monthly basis at different correctional institutions and also makes on-site inspections.
 Algoa Correctional Center The Algoa Correctional Center (ACC) is a custody level two institution located in Jefferson City.
 The institution maintains a capacity of 1,565 male offenders.
 Boonville Correctional Center The Boonville Correctional Center (BCC) is a custody level three institution located in Boonville.
 The institution maintains a capacity of 1,316 male offenders.

-Central Missouri Correctional Center The Central Missouri Correctional Center (CMCC) is a custody level three institution located in Jefferson City.
-The institution was temporarily closed in June 2005 due to budget cuts in state fiscal year 2006.
-The facility is currently in caretaker status and future plans will depend on the growth of the incarcerated population.
-The institution has a capacity of 1,000 male offenders.
-Chillicothe Correctional Center The Chillicothe Correctional Center (CCC) is an all-custody level institution located in Chillicothe.
-The institution has a capacity of 1,636 female offenders.
-Crossroads Correctional Center The Crossroads Correctional Center (CRCC) is a custody level five institution located in Cameron.
-The institution maintains a capacity of 1,440 male offenders.
+STEVE LARKINS Warden, Chillicothe Correctional Center

+LARRY DENNEY Warden, Crossroads Correctional Center

-STEVE LARKINS Warden, Eastern Reception Diagnostic and Correctional Center
+TERRY RUSSELL Warden, Eastern Reception Diagnostic and Correctional Center